 How Your Vet Will Treat Your Cat's Heatstroke

 Your vet will work to reduce your cat's body temperature back down to normal.
 This may be done using cool water and/or ice packs.

 Your vet may also administer intravenous fluids to help to lower your cat’s temperature, counteract the effects of shock and minimize the risk of organ damage.
 In some cases oxygen therapy may also be required.

-The team at your vet's office will monitor your cat's body temperature every few minutes until your pet's body temperature is back within normal peramiters.
+The team at your vet's office will monitor your cat's body temperature every few minutes until your pet's body temperature is back within normal parameters.
 If caught early and treated immediately cats can recover quickly from heatstroke.

-That said, heatstroke poses a very serious health risk to cat and dogs.
+That said, heatstroke poses a very serious health risk to cats and dogs.
 Your vet will examine your cat for signs of organ damage and other serious complications before allowing your pet to return home.
-In some cases evidence of organ damage does not become apparent for a number of days, be sure to carefully monitor your cat for signs of illness if they have recently recovered from heatstroke.
+In some cases, evidence of organ damage does not become apparent for a number of days, be sure to carefully monitor your cat for signs of illness if they have recently recovered from heatstroke.